Risk Management Part 1 – Concepts and Definitions

-The latest revisions of the ISO 9001, IATF 16949 and ISO 14001 standards have incorporated Risk Management as a requirement to be considered in the processes that make up the management systems of organizations.
-The intention is to ensure that the objectives of the management systems are achieved, to increase the desired effects, to prevent or reduce undesirable effects and to achieve the improvement.
+The latest modifications of the ISO 9001, IATF 16949 and ISO 14001 standards have incorporated Risk Management as a requirement to be considered in the processes that make up the organizations management systems.
+The intention is to ensure that the objectives of the management systems are achieved, to increase the desired effects, to prevent or reduce undesirable effects and to accomplish the improvement.

-With this first installment of a series of articles, I propose a simple and logical methodology to meet the new regulatory requirements for risk management in management systems within organizations.
+With this first chapter of a series of articles, we propose a simple and logical methodology to meet the new regulatory requirements for risk management in management systems within organizations.

-It is important to define and understand some concepts before starting the risk analysis:
+It is important to define and understand a couple of concepts before starting the risk analysis:

 From the understanding of these concepts we conclude that:

-- The risk is high when we don’t understand the events that can happen in the management system processes.
+- The risk is higher when we don’t understand the events that can happen in the management system processes

-- The risk increases when the probability of the event increasing.
+- The risk increases when the probability of the event increments